Central Bank of Iraq: Objectives

 As of December 2009, the bank reported total assets valued at over 57 trillion dinars.
 The bank's head office is located in Baghdad with four branches in Basrah, Mosul, Sulaimaniyah, and Erbil.
-However, currently the bank does not control the financial and administrative affairs of Erbil and Sulaimaniyah branches, as these branches are technically reporting to the Baghdad headquarters and for all other issues they are reporting to Kurdistan Regional Government (KRG) and they are financed by KRG.

 As of July 2010, steps and measures have taken place in order to integrate these branches with the headquarters in Baghdad.

 Foreign exchange reserves have increased to nearly US$67 billion (as of September 2012) due to a rise in oil revenues, indicating the improved ability since 2003 to deal with the repayment of foreign debt, the currency stabilization, and the coverage of average monthly imports.